Life Management Center

 What are dental implants?

 Dental implants are designed to take the place of missing teeth.
 If a person has one or more missing teeth, they can opt to get dental implants.
 In contrast to dental bridges, which need to use one or two healthy teeth as anchors for the dental bridge, a dental implant will not have to destroy any healthy teeth to be placed in the patient’s mouth.
+The dentist will use various tools like compressors to make sure that the operation is successful.

 Recovering from dental implant surgery